MicrosoftDocs/dynamics-365-intelligent-order-management/topics/ifo.md

 Intelligent Fulfillment Optimization batches the orders that are provided as part of the order journey to ensure maximum optimization is obtained for these set of orders.

+Within a single business, fulfillment optimization can differ based on type of consumer, channel, and other business attributes.
+Intelligent Order Management supports the use of multiple fulfillment strategies.
+Businesses can set up multiple fulfillment strategies with policies or by setting the fulfillment strategy attribute on a sales order during the order intake process.
+With policies, businesses can employ the attributes of different entities in condition builder to set the strategy.
+If multiple strategies are set up but policy assignment for the fulfillment strategy is not configured, the system will pick the first strategy that is available.

 ### Set up a fulfillment strategy

 To define a strategy, go to the **Fulfillment > Strategies** page in Intelligent Order Management and select **New**.
 For each strategy, you can provide a unique name, description, source list consisting of fulfillment sources for the strategy, and you can configure the strategy to use real inventory.